PowerDNS/pdns/pdns/docs/web-api.md

 API calls for the PowerDNS Recursor
 -----------------------------------

-For now, only enabled if the 'experimental-json-interface' parameter is configured, as this API is not yet fully stable.
+For now, only enabled if the 'experimental-webserver' parameter is configured, as this API is not yet fully stable.

  * flush-cache
    Flush from the cache the domain specified in the parameter 'domain'